Grant Role-Based Access in SQL¶

 --service-account ${SERVICE_ACCOUNT_ID}

-long-running statements by setting the SERVICE_ACCOUNT
+long-running statements by setting the client.service-account

-shell property.
+shell

 Topic schemas¶

-For principals without OrganizationAdmin or EnvironmentAdmin privileges to access a topic that’s created by a CREATE TABLE statement in the SQL shell, you must manually grant the DeveloperWrite role for the corresponding Schema Registry subject to enable reading from or writing to the topic.
+For principals without OrganizationAdmin or EnvironmentAdmin privileges to access a topic that’s created by a CREATE TABLE statement in the Flink SQL shell, you must manually grant the DeveloperWrite role for the corresponding Schema Registry subject to enable reading from or writing to the topic.

 Audit log events¶